 Always be interested in the lives of those who are different from you through having conversations with them, or even through watching movies or reading books that will help you understand their lives better.

-When you put yourself in the other person’s shoe, you become more empathic and reduce reactivity.
-You start thinking more objectively by understanding where the other person is coming from and conflict resolution become much simpler.
+When you put yourself in the other person’s shoes, you become more empathic and reduce reactivity.
+You start thinking more objectively by understanding where the other person is coming from and conflict resolution becomes much simpler.